elunna/hackem/hackem_changelog.md

 	- I know toilets are a bit silly, but I have enhanced them so they are more interesting and useful!

-- Toilet info works in #overview, toilets are tracked separately from sinks now.
-- Toilets can appear separate from sinks, in slashem they only appeared in a pair with sinks.
+- Toilets can appear separate from sinks, in slashem they only appeared in pairs with sinks.
-- Add new messages for toilets on a level
-- Enable fishing in toilets
+- Enabled fishing in toilets
 - Dropping a ring of poly into a sink can poly into a toilet.

-#### Toilet #pray:

 - Prevented toilet prayer while levitating.
 - Toilet prayer can now stop the vomiting process (before it could not and you could vomit and still be in the vomiting process)

 #### Toilet #kicking:

-- Kicking now only breaks the toilet 1 in 7x on kick (Was 1/4 in slashem)
+- Kicking now only breaks the toilet 1/7 chance (was 1/4 in slashem)
+- Kicking can generate cockroaches and sewage from kicking (1 in 17 chance)
 - Kicking can generate brown puddings (only once per toilet)
-- Kicking can generate cockroaches and sewage from kicking (1 in 17 chance)
 - Kicking can generate a random tool, normally this tool will weigh under 15aum, but sometimes you'll get a large tool that bonks against the piping.
-    If a large tool bonks 3x - you'll get that tool no matter now big it is and the toilet is destroyed in the process.
+  - If a large tool bonks 3x - you'll get that tool no matter now big it is and the toilet is destroyed in the process.

 #### Amulet identification in toilets (From Slex)

+- Amulets can be dropped down toilets and possibly identified (similar to sinks and rings)
 - Updated amulet feedback messages, blind effects, and hallucination effects.
 - Amulets of Flying are always regurgitated from toilets.
 - Amulets of Change will polymorph the toilet into a sink